 There are many important things to consider in approach to supplier selection and management but one size does not fit all and some suppliers will be more important than others.
 As such your controls and policies should reflect that too and a segmentation of the supply chain is sensible; we advocate four categories of supplier based on the value and risk in the relationship.
 These range from those who are business critical through to other vendors who have no material impact on your organisation.

-In order to take a more forward approach to information security in the supply chain with the more strategic (high value / higher risk) suppliers, organisations should also avoid binary ‘comply or die’ risk transferring adversarial practises e.g. awful contracts preventing good collaboration.
-Instead develop more close working relationships with those suppliers where there are high value information and assets at risk or they are adding to your information assets in some way.
-This is likely to lead to improved working relationships, and therefore, deliver better results.
+In order to take a more forward approach to information security in the supply chain with the more strategic (high value / higher risk) suppliers, organisations should also avoid binary ‘comply or die’ risk transferring practises e.g. awful contracts preventing good collaboration.
+Instead we recommend they develop more close working relationships with those suppliers where thigh value information and assets are at risk, or they are adding to your information assets in some (positive) way.
+This is likely to lead to improved working relationships, and therefore deliver better business results too.

-An organisation may want suppliers to access and contribute to certain assets (e.g. software code development, accounting payroll information). and they would therefore need to make clear agreements of exactly what access they are allowing them, so they can control the security around this.
-This is especially important at the moment with more and more information management, processing and technology services being outsourced – requiring these supplier relationships to be managed in a formal manner in regards to information security.
+An organisation may want suppliers to access and contribute to certain high value information assets (e.g. software code development, accounting payroll information).
+They would therefore need to have clear agreements of exactly what access they are allowing them, so they can control the security around it.
+This is especially important with more and more information management, processing and technology services being outsourced.
 That means having a place to show management of the relationship is happening; contracts, contacts, incidents, relationship activity and risk management etc. Where the supplier is also intimately involved in the organisation, but may not have its own certified ISMS, then ensuring the supplier staff are educated and aware of security, trained on your policies etc is also worth demonstrating compliance around.